-- Risk of Foreign Investing.
-Because the Fund invests in securities issued by foreign companies and national governments, the Fund's Share price may be more affected by foreign economic and political conditions, taxation policies and accounting and auditing standards than could otherwise be the case. - Risk of Investing in ADRs and Domestically Traded Securities of Foreign Issuers.
-Because the Fund may invest in ADRs and other domestically traded securities of foreign companies, the Fund's Share price may be more affected by foreign economic and political conditions, taxation policies and accounting and auditing standards than would otherwise be the case. - Custodial Services and Related Investment Costs.
-Custodial services and other costs relating to investment in international securities markets generally are more expensive due to differing settlement and clearance procedures than those of the United States.
-The inability of the Fund to make intended securities purchases due to settlement problems could cause the Fund to miss attractive investment opportunities.
-In addition, security settlement and clearance procedures in some emerging market countries may not fully protect the Fund against loss of its assets. - Currency Risk.
+- Currency Risk.
 Exchange rates for currencies fluctuate daily.
 Foreign securities are normally denominated and traded in foreign currencies.
-As a result, the value of the Fund's foreign investments and the value of the Shares may be affected favorably or unfavorably by changes in currency exchange rates relative to the U.S. dollar. - European Union and Eurozone Related Risk.
-A number of countries in the European Union (EU), including countries within the EU that have adopted the euro (Eurozone) have experienced, and may continue to experience, severe economic and financial difficulties.
+As a result, the value of the Fund's foreign investments and the value of the shares may be affected favorably or unfavorably by changes in currency exchange rates relative to the U.S. dollar. - European Union and Eurozone Related Risk.
+A number of countries in the European Union (EU), including certain countries within the EU that have adopted the euro (Eurozone), have experienced, and may continue to experience, severe economic and financial difficulties.
 Additional countries within the EU may also fall subject to such difficulties.
-These events could negatively affect the value and liquidity of the Fund's investments in euro-denominated securities and derivatives contracts, securities of issuers located in the EU or with significant exposure to EU issuers or countries. - Risk of Investing in Derivative Contracts and Hybrid Instruments.
+These events could negatively affect the value and liquidity of the Fund's investments in euro-denominated securities and derivatives contracts, securities of issuers located in the EU or with significant exposure to EU issuers or countries. - Leverage Risk.
+Leverage risk is created when an investment, which includes, for example, an investment in a derivative contract, exposes the Fund to a level of risk that exceeds the amount invested.
+Changes in the value of such an investment magnify the Fund's risk of loss and potential for gain. - Risk of Investing in Emerging Market Countries.
+Securities issued or traded in emerging markets generally entail greater risks than securities issued or traded in developed markets.
+Emerging market economies may also experience more severe downturns (with corresponding currency devaluations) than developed economies. - Risk of Investing in Derivative Contracts and Hybrid Instruments.
 Derivative contracts and hybrid instruments involve risks different from, or possibly greater than, risks associated with investing directly in securities and other traditional investments.
 Specific risk issues related to the use of such contracts and instruments include valuation issues, increased potential for losses and/or costs to the Fund and a potential reduction in gains to the Fund.
 Each of these issues is described in greater detail in the Prospectus.
-Derivative contracts and hybrid instruments may also involve other risks described in this Prospectus, such as stock market, credit, currency, liquidity and leverage risks. - Credit Risk.
-Credit risk includes the possibility that a party to a transaction (such as a derivative transaction) involving the Fund will fail to meet its obligations.
-This could cause the Fund to lose the benefit of the transaction or prevent the Fund from selling or buying other securities to implement its investment strategy. - Leverage Risk.
-Leverage risk is created when an investment (such as a derivative transaction) exposes the Fund to a level of risk that exceeds the amount invested.
-Changes in the value of such an investment magnify the Fund's risk of loss and potential for gain. - Interest Rate Risk.
-Prices of fixed-income securities generally fall when interest rates rise.
-The longer the duration of a fixed-income security, the more susceptible it is to interest rate risk.
-Recent and potential future changes in government monetary policy made by central banks and/or their governments are likely to affect the level of interest rates. - Risk Related to the Economy.
-The value of the Fund's portfolio may decline in tandem with a drop in the overall value of the markets in which the Fund invests and/or other markets.
-Economic, political and financial conditions, industry or economic trends and developments or public health risks, such as epidemics or pandemics, may, from time to time, and for varying periods of time, cause the Fund to experience volatility, illiquidity, shareholder redemptions, or other potentially adverse effects. - Technology Risk.
+Derivative contracts and hybrid instruments may also involve other risks described in the Prospectus such as interest rate, counterparty credit, currency, liquidity and leverage risks. - Technology Risk.
 The Adviser uses various technologies in managing the Fund, consistent with its investment objective and strategy described in this Prospectus.
 For example, proprietary and third-party data and systems are utilized to support decision-making for the Fund.
 Data imprecision, software or other technology malfunctions, programming inaccuracies and similar circumstances may impair the performance of these systems, which may negatively affect Fund performance.